 When my grandfather died, I was intrigued to see how my grandmother’s cooking style adapted to her new single life.
-By then, I had graduated college and lived on my own, more often than not my dinner was a salad assembled at the deli on my walk home from work, a piece of fruit, a container of yogurt, or a bag of Doritos; I couldn’t quite see the point of cooking just for myself though I did host dinner parties where I made elaborate meals.
+By then, I had graduated college and lived on my own, more often than not my dinner was a salad assembled at the deli on my walk home from work, a piece of fruit, a container of yogurt, or a bag of Doritos; I couldn’t quite see the point of cooking just for myself, though I did host many a dinner party where I made elaborate meals.
 My grandmother, on the other hand, cooked a delicious dinner for herself every evening, though she soon did away with the strictures imposed upon her by my grandfather’s desire to eat in a certain way.
 Though this seemed a lot of palaver at the time, I enjoyed watching her cook with intent, making little treats for herself or effortlessly turning a small frying pan of just picked vegetables from the neighbor’s garden into something fragrant and buttery-delicious into which crusty bread demanded to be dipped.

 My mother makes proper meals for herself even though she lives alone, planning ahead and working from a stocked pantry and a freezer full of items, such as soups and stews, that she has cooked in large quantities and portioned for future dinners for one person.
 This makes sense and is certainly something that I will keep in mind as I move forward in my quest to cook properly for myself as a new empty nester.
 I also have a friend, an excellent cook when hosting a dinner party, who lives alone and who makes a delicious vat of something every Sunday which she then eats throughout the week.
 Though this seems sensible and easy, and certainly good for the budget, this manner of cooking doesn’t speak to me, nor does the idea of becoming a "Sunday prepper" like another of my friends.
 She cooks proteins, vegetables and grains en-masse on Sunday afternoon and divvies them into individually portioned containers, whose contents she then mixes and matches into different lunch and dinner configurations of the same ingredients throughout the week.
-That being said, I do find myself roasting all leftover veggies on Saturday night as a fridge clear-out in anticipation of the arrival of new groceries on Sunday.
-This new habit contributes greatly to the quality of lunches with an occasional handful going into whatever dinner dish I feel lacks veggies.
+That being said, I do often find myself roasting all leftover veggies on Friday night as a fridge clear-out in anticipation of the arrival of new groceries on Saturday.
+This new habit contributes greatly to the quality of my lunches, with an occasional handful going into whatever dinner dish I feel lacks veggies.

 I really do like to eat a variety of meals and to eat well, and I enjoy the creative outlet found in planning, making and plating meals.
 I therefore intend to document my efforts to adapt my love of cooking to my now empty nester's kitchen in order to keep myself accountable to proper eating habits.
 I hope that some of the ensuing recipes will whet your appetite, that you will want to try them for yourself, and that you will let me know what you think.
 I also hope that you will be kind enough to share what you make for yourself with me so that we can build a community of one person diners here and will be happy to repost any of your recipes that I recreate.